eonist/eonist.github.io/_posts/2017-08-16-Decodable-codable.md

 #### Cons:

-- You could achive all of what these new features offer with reflection.
+- You could achieve all of what these new features offer with reflection.

 - Must implement another required init for all subclasses

 ### Examples:
 - Nice simple example: https://stackoverflow.com/questions/44423309/swift-4-codable-decoding-json